This three-cheese baked ziti recipe is one of those recipes that evolved into perfection.

 Don’t Forget Dessert!

-When I serve this baked ziti recipes, I usually serve it with a nice green salad.
+When I serve this baked ziti recipe, I usually serve it with a nice green salad.
 The cool crunch of the salad is a nice compliment to the hearty pasta and cheese casserole.

 But what about dessert?
-Since this baked ziti is rich and filling, I would suggest something refreshing as a way to end the meal.
-The two desserts that come to mind are my white chocolate key lime pie.
+Since this recipe is rich and filling, I would suggest something refreshing as a way to end the meal.

 A sinful way to end a delicious meal!